quicksilver/manual/docs/introduction.md

 **_Plugins_** are optional modules that are installed which can add objects, actions or other capabilities to Quicksilver.
 Plugins are managed entirely from within Quicksilver Preferences including finding, installing, updating, enabling, configuring and removing them.

-The **_Catalog_** is the list of objects that can be selected in Quicksilver's first pane.
+The **_Catalog_** is the list of objects that can be selected in Quicksilver’s first pane.
 Quicksilver populates the catalog by scanning **_catalog sources_** that are configured in the Catalog Preferences.
 The scanning is done in the background at regular intervals (every 10 minutes by default) so the catalog is kept up-to-date.

 For example, there is a source for Safari which indexes bookmarks and history into the catalog.
 Each bookmark is an object in Quicksilver.
 So are files and folders in the home directory,  contacts in Contacts, all the apps in the Applications directory, albums in iPhoto, the playlists in iTunes, and many other things (provided the appropriate plugins are installed).
 Note that some plugins (such as Remember the Milk) allow Quicksilver to index things stored on web servers and not merely things on the hard drive.